okfn-brasil/viralata/README.md

 Microservice for Authentication: Restlike & Social.

-Similar to [microauth](https://github.com/LukeB42/microauth), but merged with [python-social-auth](https://github.com/omab/python-social-auth) to allow auth using other providers.
+Similar to [microauth](https://github.com/LukeB42/microauth), but built over [python-social-auth](https://github.com/omab/python-social-auth) to allow auth using other providers (like oAuth).
 Instead of Microauth, Vira-Lata has no role management.

 The protocol is similar to [Kerberos](https://en.wikipedia.org/wiki/Kerberos_%28protocol%29), having "main" and "micro" tokens.